patternfly/patternfly-org/packages/v4/patternfly-docs/content/design-guidelines/components/wizard/wizard.md

 section: components
 ---

-A **wizard** provides a guided workflow that offers a path to complete a task, create an object or objects, or finish a series of steps for some other outcome.
-Wizards should incite trust in the user and guide them through an otherwise overwhelming experience.

 ## Elements
 Except where noted, modal and in-page wizards have the same elements and behaviors.
 For the sake of simplicity, all screens here show the modal wizard.